roobottom/albie-and-ember/README.md

 # Albie and Ember.
-[Albie and Ember](https://roobottom.github.io/albie-and-ember/) is a single page short story.
+[Albie and Ember](https://roobottom.github.io/albie-and-ember/) is a single page children’s story.
 It’s our entry into the [2016 10K Apart competition](https://a-k-apart.com/), where entrants were encouraged to build a web experience weighing less than 10Kb.

 ## Note to judges: